isomerpages/moe-loyangviewsec/_department/Craft & Technology/Music.md

 Our Secondary 1 students went for an Indian music learning journey.
 The learning journey is in line with our blended learning approach for lower secondary music.
 The students had an eye-opening experience as they watched live demonstrations by professional artistes in an Indian fine arts school, and had opportunities to try each of the instruments.

 ![](/images/Music1.png)

+3.     **Be Like a Pro in Audio Production**

+Our students learn the different stages of audio production, recognise the elements of sound as well as the use of recording software to set up a recording session to record their performances.